Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: -obstructions on -fibered pseudomanifolds

-By Remark \ref{dependance-metric}, and its analogue for the class associated to the Atiyah-Singer-Mishchenko operator, the $K$-theory class on the right hand side does not depend on the choice of the adapted metric $g$.
-In particular, bordant elements in the group $\Omega^{\spin,(L,G)\fb}_*(B\Gamma)$ are in fact psc-Witt bordant.
-Thus the first result follows immediately from Theorem \ref{bordism-invariance}.
+By definition, bordant elements in the group $\Omega^{\spin,(L,G)\fb}_*(B\Gamma)$ are in fact geometric-Witt bordant.
+Thus the first result follows immediately from Theorem~\ref{bordism-invariance}.
 Regarding the cylindrical class, exactly the same arguments given for the $\alpha_{{\rm cyl}}$ invariant in Part I, apply to $\alpha^\Gamma_{{\rm cyl}}$ , thus showing that

 is well defined.